Governor’s Office of Business & Economic Development

 Congress created tax-exempt Industrial Development Bond (“IDB”) financing to promote investment in land, buildings and new equipment associated with domestic manufacturing and processing operations.

-California Alternative Energy & Advanced Transportation Authority (CAEATFA) Sales & Use Tax Exemptions for Zero Emission Vehicle (ZEV) Manufacturing
+California Alternative Energy & Advanced Transportation Financing Authority (CAEATFA) Sales Tax Exclusion (STE) for Manufacturers

 Employment Training Panel (ETP)